mohamed-kabba/mohamed-kabba/README.md

 **IT Infrastructure Engineer · Rostock, Germany**

-Six years of planning, building, and maintaining network and systems infrastructure — from a nationwide FM broadcast network across five cities in Sierra Leone to a 20+ VM virtualisation lab running in Germany.
+Six years of planning, building, and maintaining network and systems infrastructure, from a nationwide FM broadcast network across five cities in Sierra Leone to a 20+ VM virtualisation lab running in Germany.